macmowl/markdown-challenge/README.md

 ## A funny story

-When I was a scout, we went kayaking and at the end of day, the bus arrived to take us back to the start (where our parents were waiting for us).
+When I was a scout, we went kayaking.
+At the end of day, the bus arrived to take us back to the departure (where our parents were waiting for us).
 But my chiefs forgot me along the river.
 They finally found me walking the street alone with my diving suit and the kayak paddle...

 **TL;DR**